antonkatz/binogi-completed-challenge/readme.md

+# Completed Code Challenge Notes
+- Environmental variables containing Spotify client id and secret should be set automatically for testing as to avoid using production credentails.

 # Laravel Code Challenge

 This code test involves the creation of a working project with the help of the Laravel framework.